-- months later we hadn't shot a single image!
+Just an anecdote.
+With that South Africa film, I'd done years of research and interviewed everybody five hundred times-everything was in place for me to start filming.
+I told my cameraman, who is German, to come to Joburg and we had decided on twenty-six days of shooting.
+Six months later we hadn't shot a single image!
 Suddenly nobody would speak to me anymore.
 Everybody would speak to me off camera, but every time we'd make an appointment to film them it didn't happen.
-We were only able to shoot public events. - I couldn't understand what was going on.
+We were only able to shoot public events.

+I couldn't understand what was going on.
 But I think it had to do with how important it was during this period of the transition to consolidate the mythology of the ruling party, the ANC government, as the only possible contender for power.
 They'd already eliminated all the others: Black Consciousness, the Pan-African Congress (PAC), all these people whose role in the struggle had been sidelined.
 The fractures that were happening inside the party were kept internal.
-Nobody wanted to speak because if they did, then this whole effort to keep that mythology together might fall apart. - God knows what happened, but one bright morning one person actually gave me an interview-and then, everybody else did.
+Nobody wanted to speak because if they did, then this whole effort to keep that mythology together might fall apart.

+God knows what happened, but one bright morning one person actually gave me an interview-and then, everybody else did.
 I think for this film I have like 300 hours of footage!
-No TV or cinema want you to have that ratio of footage, but that's what it took.
+No TV or cinema wants you to have that ratio of footage, but that's what it took.

 KE When you are faced with that amount of footage, what decisions are guiding the shape of your narrative?
-How, for example, would you describe your use of voice-over narration lived it.
+How, for example, would you describe your use of voice-over narration in Behind the Rainbow?
+What sort of intervention is made possible by using your own voice?

+JET My narration is mainly there to smooth the transiing to make the future fantastic?
+What happened, that we tion from one thing to the other-whatever information you need to get to the next point.
+My voice, and the film, (2007) was about this moment of independence and what are mainly a platform for those who were there, first-hand went wrong.
+While working on that film, I realised that the eyewitnesses, to tell their side of the story the way they lived it.
 I never really have a conclusion.
-South Africa was facing the same crossroad as all the other African countries.
+South Africa was facing the same crossroads as all the other African countries.
 And it's a slippery slope.
 Are they going to take that way, or are they going to learn from those other difficult transitions and try something else?
 Obviously, they went down the same road.